EMPChief/playground-js-css-html/README.md

 A collection of interactive JavaScript projects showcasing various web development concepts and features.
 Each project is designed to demonstrate different aspects of JavaScript, HTML, and CSS while providing practical, real-world applications.

 ## 🎯 Features

-- Responsive design
+- Consistent green theme across all projects
-- Modern UI/UX practices
+- Responsive design with modern UI/UX practices
-- Clean and well-structured code
+- Clean and well-structured code using CSS variables
-- Easy to understand and modify
+- Interactive animations and transitions
+- Accessibility considerations
+- Cross-browser compatibility

 ## 📂 Project Structure